 As of February 11, 2022, our existing principal stockholders, executive officers, directors and their affiliates beneficially own approximately 37.1% of our outstanding shares of common stock, and our Executive Chairman and Chief Executive Officer, Charles M. Fernandez received a restricted stock award of 600,000 shares of our common stock on May 27, 2021 (which will vest in three installments over three years).
 In addition, such parties may acquire additional control by purchasing stock that we may issue in connection with our future fundraising efforts.
-Also, the holders of our convertible promissory notes were issued an aggregate of 927,031 shares of our common stock upon conversion of those notes on May 27, 2021.
 As a result, these stockholders may now and in the future be able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors.
 This control could have the effect of delaying or preventing a change of control of our company or changes in management and will make the approval of certain transactions difficult or impossible without the support of these stockholders.